Darjengar/ToyMachine/README.md

 toydisasm.

 ## Programs
 - toyasm - translates TOY programs into binary format as *.bin file for the TOY Machine.
+(Builded under Linux distribution)
-- toydisasm - translates a TOY binary file back into a TOY program and prints it in terminal.
+- toydisasm - translates a TOY binary file back into a TOY (Builded under Linux distribution) program and prints it in terminal.
 - toymachine.py - TOY Machine emulator.